sportsdunia logo

 Sophia Gardens ground situated in Cardiff (Image credits: England Cricket official X account/@englandcricket)

-Sophia Gardens stands out as a major cricket stadium in England and Wales.
-With a capacity of 15,000 and boundary sizes between 220 and 230 feet, it has hosted more than 15 Tests, 25 ODIs, and 10 T20Is.
+Sophia Gardens stands out as one of the best cricket stadium in England.
+With a capacity of 5500 (15,000 after redevelopment) and boundary sizes between 65-74 meters, it has hosted more than 3 Tests, 32 ODIs, and 12 T20Is.
 The venue’s most memorable match remains England’s thrilling victory over Australia in the 2009 Ashes, which set the tone for one of the most memorable series in modern cricket.
 Home to Glamorgan CCC, it’s a proud symbol of Welsh representation on the international stage and was established in 1967.

 Straight Boundary72–74 m